-Every week in America there are four children killed in back-over accidents.
+Every week in America there are an average of four children killed in back-over accidents.
 Many more are injured.
 Back-over accidents occur because SUVs and vans have blind zones (bigger than blind spots) that make it impossible to see small children behind the vehicle.

-Therefore, it is important during summer months to follow these steps in order to keep kids safe.
+Therefore, it is important to follow these steps in order to keep kids safe:

-Summer is a busy time and everyone is in a hurry.
+Everyone is in a hurry.
 You may be tempted to leave your child in the car for "just a minute" while you run into the store.
 DON'T DO IT!
-There are very real dangers for children left alone in a vehicle.
+There are very real dangers for children left alone in a vehicle including:

 For more information, visit Children's Trust Fund of Missouri.